MichalSoszkoGID/datamass-workshop-resourcess/Session 1 - hands-on excercises.md

 # Session 1
-## GID DataOps CLI: Setting up environment and loading data to dwh
+## Data Pipelines CLI: Setting up environment and loading data to dwh

 Welcome to the DataOps CLI Labs workshop repository #1.
 By the end of this tutorial, you will know how to:
-- configure and deploy GID DataOps CLI tool as a user-managed notebook in GCP Vertex AI environment
+- configure and deploy Data Pipelines CLI tool as a user-managed notebook in GCP Vertex AI environment
 - move around various DataOps tools in JupyterLab environment
 - load static seed data to the warehouse with the use of `dp seed`
 - create a simple transformation and execute it using `dp run`